-Think brand marketing doesn’t impact your company’s bottom line?
+Think branding doesn’t impact your company’s bottom line?
 Think again.

 The importance of branding should never be underestimated.
-Here are 15 eye-popping stats about branding and marketing you need to know:
+Here are 20 stunning stats about branding you need to know:

 Learn who your audience is and give them what they want.
 Great brand marketing will ensure your audience remembers who you are.

-Honesty is always best policy, and that’s especially true when it comes to building customer loyalty.
+Honesty is always the best policy, and that’s especially true when it comes to building customer loyalty.

 Credibility is essential in developing a strong customer experience.
 Make sure written content is accurate and sourced correctly.